 IoT Edge has three components.
-IoT Edge modules are containers that run Azure services, third-party services or custom code.
+IoT Edge modules are containers that run Azure services, third-party services, or customised code.
 They are deployed to IoT Edge-enabled devices and execute locally on those devices.
 The IoT Edge runtime runs on each IoT Edge-enabled device and manages the modules deployed to each device.
 The cloud-based interface remotely monitors and manages IoT Edge-enabled devices.

 IoT Edge also offers:

 IoT Edge is among the most open edge platforms available today, and Microsoft is committed to using open-source technologies to deliver innovations at the edge.
-The IoT Edge runtime is open-sourced under MIT licence to give you more control and flexibility of the code.
-We support the Moby container management system, which extends the concepts of containerisation, isolation and management from the cloud to devices at the edge.
-We also support Kubernetes to manage your IoT Edge deployments; manage devices from multiple IoT hubs using a single Kubernetes interface.
+The IoT Edge runtime is open-sourced under the MIT licence to give you more control and flexibility with the code.
+IoT Edge supports the Moby container management system, which extends the concepts of containerization, isolation, and management from the cloud to devices at the edge.

-IoT Edge supports Azure, third-party and custom logic running at the edge.
-To take advantage of edge capabilities, browse edge modules on the Azure Marketplace.
+IoT Edge supports Azure, third-party, and customised logic running at the edge.
+To take advantage of edge capabilities, browse edge modules on Azure Marketplace.
 They’re container-based and certified to work with IoT Edge for faster time to market.
 If you’re a software partner, learn how to publish IoT Edge modules.

-IoT Edge supports Windows and Linux operating systems, and runs on devices with as little as 128 MB of memory.
-See the Azure Certified for IoT device catalogue to find third-party hardware certified based on core functionalities such as AI support, device management and security.
+IoT Edge supports Windows and Linux operating systems and runs on devices as small as the Raspberry Pi.
+See the Azure Certified for IoT device catalogue to find third-party hardware certified based on core functionalities such as AI support, device management, and security.
 If you’re a hardware partner, learn how to certify your edge hardware.